 Follow current IESNA recommendations for lighting design.
 Comply with the latest edition of the International Energy Conservation Code (IECC) for lighting power density and controls.
-Discuss the choice of time scheduling versus occupancy sensing with APS before making a selection for interior lighting control.
+Discuss the choice of time scheduling versus occupancy sensing with APS FD&C before making a selection for interior lighting control.
 Comply with NFPA Standards for emergency and exit lighting.

-- 1. Coordinate with architectural reflected ceiling plans for correct ceiling type and verify compatibility of fixture type with ceiling construction. - 2. #12 AWG light fixture whips - 3.
-Coordinate with mechanical engineer for light fixture and duct layout and verify height of location of ductwork above ceiling to avoid conflicts with depth of light fixtures. - 4.
-Submit illuminance calculations (point-by-point) in typical areas including offices, classrooms, hallways, and unique areas such as gym, library and cafeteria. - Design all rooms and spaces to be adequately illuminated.
+- 1. Coordinate with architectural reflected ceiling plans for correct ceiling type and verify compatibility of fixture type with ceiling construction. - 2.
+Coordinate with mechanical engineer for light fixture and duct layout and verify height of location of ductwork above ceiling to avoid conflicts with depth of light fixtures. - 3.
+Submit illuminance calculations (point-by-point) in typical areas including offices, classrooms, hallways, and unique areas such as gym, library and cafeteria. - 4.
+Design all rooms and spaces to be adequately illuminated.
 Do not leave any areas underilluminated or without any illumination.
-Design light levels to comply with current IESNA recommendations. - 6.
-Show mounting details for all suspended linear fluorescent fixtures.
-Show mounting details for High-Bay fixtures. - 7.
+Design light levels to comply with current IESNA recommendations. - 5.
+Show mounting details for all suspended linear fixtures.
+Show mounting details for High-Bay fixtures. - 6.
+Design emergency egress lighting to be located immediately adjacent to exterior egress doors.
+(As per IBC). - 7.
 Emergency light fixtures shall be located within 10'-0" of all exterior doors, and minimum 50'-0" on centers in corridors.
-Emergency light fixtures shall be mounted maximum 10'-0" AFF. - 8.
-Emergency Light and exits to be individual battery pack / No centralized battery/inverter systems. - 9.
-Specify exit lights at all exterior doors, intersection of corridors, and minimum 100'-0" on centers in corridors. - 10.
+Emergency light fixtures shall be mounted maximum 10'-0" above finished floor. - 8.
+Emergency light and exits NEED TO BE individual battery pack NO centralized battery/inverter systems.
+Specify LED type exit lights with maintenance free batteries. - 9.
+Specify ALL emergency lighting to be wall mounted with dual heads and maintenance free batteries. - Specify exit lights at all exterior doors, intersection of corridors, and maximum 100'-0" on centers in corridors. - 11.
 Designed keyed switches on line side of all motion/vacancy sensor switches; to be used as a service disconnect for maintenance.
-This allows for required lockout/tagout NFPA 70e of local circuit without shutting down entire circuit at panel in order to minimize lighting outages. - 11.
-Lights fixtures in stairwells shall be on keyed switch. - 12.
-All Single Pole keyed switches shall be Leviton 1221-2iL; all 3-way keyed switches shall be Leviton 1223-2iL (No substitutions) - 13.
-Design for dimming of LED lamps in fixtures in classrooms and office (where applicable for energy conservation. - Design high-bay LED fixtures in high bay areas.
-Gymnasium as an example, gyms and mini-Gyms - utilize LED fixtures with polycarbonate lenses and wire guards. - 15.
-Specify LED type exit lights with maintenance free batteries. - Specify ALL emergency lighting to be wall mounted with dual heads and maintenance free batteries. - 17.
-Specify keyed switches to be 1223-2iL (3-way), and 1224-2iL (4-way) - 18.
-Design 4' utility strip fixtures with high abuse lenses in utility pipe chases (between toilet rooms). - 19.
-Specify high abuse (.187" thick poly carbonate) lens in storage, custodial closet, equipment rooms, and gyms. - 20.
-Teachers' lounge shall be vacancy type sensor.
-Specify occupancy sensors in toilets, storage rooms.
-Specify "off-auto" keyed switch for occupancy sensors in toilets.
-The engineer shall review occupancy sensor and switch locations and types with APS during the 50% review meeting.
-Use ceiling mount sensors in student accessible areas.
+This allows for required lockout/tagout NFPA 70e of local circuit without shutting down entire circuit at panel in order to minimize lighting outages. - 12.
+Lights fixtures in stairwells shall be on keyed switch. - 13.
+All Single Pole keyed switches shall be Leviton 1221-2iL; all 3-way keyed switches shall be Leviton 1223-2iL and all 4-way keyed switches shall be Leviton 1224-2iL (No substitutions). - 14.
+Design for dimming of LED lamps in fixtures in classrooms and offices (where applicable for energy conservation. - 15.
+Design high-bay LED fixtures in high bay areas.
+Gyms and mini-Gyms utilize LED fixtures with impact Resistant polycarbonate lenses. - 16.
+Specify clear polycarbonate cover for all emergency battery operated light fixtures in gymnasiums with hole drilled in bottom for access to "Test" pushbutton. - 17.
+Design 4' utility strip fixtures with high abuse lenses in utility pipe chases (between toilet rooms). - 18.
+Specify high abuse (.187" thick polycarbonate) lens in storage, custodial closet, equipment rooms, and gyms. - 19.
+Lumen levels shall conform to current IES recommendations (www.iesna.org) and shall not exceed recommended levels by more than 10%.
+Must meet state standards: